hmcts/ccd-docker/README.md

         nested exception is java.net.ConnectException: Connection refused (Connection refused)
 ```

-If you the containers fail to start with these error, ensure `idam-api` is running using
+If the containers fail to start with these error, ensure `idam-api` is running using

  ```bash
 curl http://localhost:5000/health